darrenjw/djwhacks/latex/streaming/djw-turing-content.md

 * Almost any statistical algorithm can be expressed in the form of a streaming data algorithm
 * All of the data observed so far can be embedded in the *state*, and any analysis whatsoever of the data can be restarted from scratch with the arrival of each new observation!
 * We wouldn't consider such an analysis to be *genuinely* on-line
-* We typically assume that the "size" of the state is bounded, and that the "complexity" of the *advance* step has bounded expectation
+* We typically assume that the "size" of the state is bounded, and that the computational "complexity" of the *advance* step has bounded expectation

 # Spatio-temporal modelling